Stability of Weighted Norm Inequalities: Boundedness properties of the Riesz transforms

-\begin{proof} First fix a \emph{dyadic} cube $Q\in\mathcal{D}$.
+\begin{proof} Let $\tau$ be sufficiently small so that the doubling constants for $\sigma$ and $\omega$ are at most $2^{n + \frac{1}{2}}$, so that Theorem \ref{thm:starting_T1_thm} applies.
+Fix a \emph{dyadic} cube $Q\in\mathcal{D}$.
 If $Q$ has side length at most $1$, then $Q$ is contained in one of the cubes $Q_{\alpha}$, where we have already shown that the testing conditions for $(\sigma,\omega)$ hold in Proposition \ref{Riesz Nazarov}.
 In particular we have the following inequality that will be used repeatedly below,

 So suppose $Q$ has side length $2^{k}$ with $k\geq1$ for some $k\in\mathbb{N} $.
 Then $Q$ is a finite pairwise disjoint union of cubes $Q_{\beta}$, say $Q=\bigcup_{\beta:\left\vert \beta\right\vert \leq2^{k}}Q_{\beta}$, where $\left\vert \beta\right\vert \equiv\max\left\{ \beta_{1},\beta_{2} ,...,\beta_{n}\right\} $.
 We will suppose that $Q=\left[ 0,2^{k}\right] ^{n}$ as the general case follows the same argument.
 Finally we note that $a_{\alpha}\approx\frac{1}{\left( 1+\left\vert \alpha\right\vert \right) ^{\tau}}$.
 Now we write